-The Nautic Show has joined Starboard to absorb the emissions of the event’s electricity usage and travel emissions by planting 24,000 mangrove trees!
-With 200,000 people attending the event this is the largest event of its kind to become carbon neutral.
+The Nautic Show has joined Starboard to absorb the emissions of the event’s electricity usage and travel emissions.
+With 200,000 people attending the event this is the largest event of its kind to become carbon neutral through planting 24 000 trees.

 The Nautic show team approached Starboard to switch it up another notch to help the environment.
-For this year, the Nautic Show becomes climate neutral through the planting of 24,000 trees.
+For this year, the Nautic Show becomes climate neutral.

 The Nautic Show becomes climate neutral, what does that look like?

 To find out the total amount of CO2 released, each element of the show and the paddling event were analyzed.
 The result of carbon dioxide emissions came to 24,000 tonnes of carbon dioxide.
 The conversion is fairly simple if you consider that 1 tree will absorb one tonne of CO2.
 The incredible team in Myanmar, the Worldview International Foundation, will be planting the trees in the mangrove park.

 These mangrove forests are located in the Thor Heyerdahl Climate park where mangroves once thrived.
 In recent years, up to 50% of these mangroves have unfortunately been chopped down.
 The wood is sold as charcoal or cleared for shrimp or salt farms.
 Amazingly, this mangrove forest is now thriving again.
 The atmosphere is now being refreshed, thanks to the replantation of the mangrove trees who are sucking up the carbon dioxide.
 Fish stocks have increased and furthermore, Dugong (also known as Sea Cows), Elephants, and other wildlife have also come back to the forest!

 An Interview With Team Rider Fiona Wylde at the Nautic Show